‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 I always felt like I was starting on the back foot when it came to being an entrepreneur.
 I didn’t have the business acumen or experience that it seemed most others did before being their own boss.

-My first experience of business ownership was launching a maternity clothing line in 2016.
-At that point I’d been a registered nurse for nearly 10 years and apart from childhood lemonade stands, I had zero business background.
-At 17, I went straight from high school to uni where I completed my Bachelor of Nursing, then onto a career working in a major tertiary hospital in WA.
-I’ve dabbled elsewhere, had a few kids but have spent most of my years working in emergency.
+At 17, I went straight from high school to uni where I completed my Bachelor of Nursing, then onto a career in the healthcare industry based in a major tertiary hospital in Western Australia.
+I’ve dabbled elsewhere, had a few kids but have spent most of my nursing career working in the emergency room.

 Essential nursing skills

-When you think of nurses, you can immediately conjure up the kinds of skills you just know they have in their arsenal.
-I mean, there’s a reason nurses continually rank in the top most trusted professions.
+I mean, there’s a reason the nursing profession consistently ranks in the top most trusted professions.
 Being a nurse is synonymous with being caring, selfless and hard working, amongst other things.
-With the job comes certain skills that are a shoe-in, too.

 Communication

-Working as part of a multidisciplinary team requires excellent communication skills to support best patient outcomes.
-Not only do nurses need to communicate effectively with the allied health team, they need to be responsive to family, friends and next-of-kin as well.
+Not only do nurses need to communicate effectively with the allied health team, they must access electronic health records and be responsive to family members, friends and next-of-kin as well.

 Time management